 - Hydreigon with Dragon Breath and Dragon Pulse.

-- Mega Altaria with Dragon Breath and Dragon Pulse
+- Gyarados with Dragon Tail and Outrage

 The rebalance of Shadow Pokémon rescued from Team GO Rocket make them excellent glass cannons.
 Not only are their stats boosted, but during special events or with Elite TMs, it's possible to change their moves.
 If you happen to have any of the following Pokémon with the right moveset, they will work very well in this Raid: